How to Fix Alert, Memory Failure Detected in DIMM, System Halted

 1. Power Off the System Completely

 Before touching any internal components, make sure your system is fully powered down.
+Shut it down properly, unplug the power cable, and disconnect any peripherals to avoid damage or injury.

 1. Turn off the PC or laptop